CanonicalLtd/UCWifiConnect/README.md

 This portal displays external wifi APs and let's you join them.

-After you connect to the device AP, you can open its http portal at the .1 IP address just before the start of the DCHP range using port 8080:
+After you connect to the device AP, you can open its http portal at the .1 IP address just before the start of the DHCP range using port 8080:

     10.0.60.1:8080